TimoBolkart/FLAME-Universe/README.md

 ## Code

-List of public repositories that use FLAME.
+List of public repositories that use FLAME (alphabetical order).

 - [BFM_to_FLAME](https://github.com/TimoBolkart/BFM_to_FLAME): Conversion from Basel Face Model (BFM) to FLAME.
 - [DECA](https://github.com/YadiraF/DECA):  Reconstruction of 3D faces with animatable facial expression detail from a single image.